Operation Athena: History

-Operation Athena started on July 17, 2003, in the Kabul region when Brigadier General Peter Devlin was assigned to the commandment of the multinational ISAF brigade, the troops' deployment was scheduled to effectively start on July 19, with a battlegroup composed of the 3rd Royal Canadian Regiment Battalion.
-The ISAF became a coalition directed by the NATO on August 11, 2003.
+Operation Athena started on July 17, 2003, in the Kabul region when Brigadier General Peter Devlin was assigned to command the multinational ISAF brigade, the troops' deployment was scheduled to effectively start on July 19, with a battlegroup built around the 3rd Battalion Royal Canadian Regiment.
+The ISAF became a coalition directed by the NATO on August 11.

 The very same day, Major General Andrew Leslie was appointed second in command of the ISAF.
-The Canadian embassy in Kabul opened in August 2003.
+The Canadian embassy in Kabul opened in August.

 The ISAF's main role in 2003 was to establish and to maintain security in Kabul when the new constitution was being written by the Loya Jirga, symbolizing the end of the Taliban regime.
 On February 9, 2004, Lieutenant-General Rick Hillier was appointed Commander of the ISAF.
 At this time, the Canadian military represented 40% of the ISAF.
-The year 2004 held the first 2004 Afghan presidential election on October 9, 2004, and it was of ISAF's responsibility to ensure that they were properly conducted.
+The year 2004 held the first Afghan presidential election on October 9, and it was of ISAF's responsibility to ensure that they were properly conducted.

-In 2005, the ISAF's efforts started to extend to the outside of Kabul.
-The second phase of Operation Athena started with the deployment of a battlegroup composed of the 2nd Royal Canadian Regiment Battalion in Kandahar in August 2005.
-This battlegroup constituted the Kandahar – Task Force, taking over the American task force deployed in this region during Operation Enduring Freedom.
+In 2005, the ISAF's efforts started to extend outside of Kabul.
+The second phase of Operation Athena started with the deployment of a battlegroup built around the 2nd Battalion Royal Canadian Regiment in Kandahar in August 2005.
+This battlegroup constituted the Kandahar Task Force, taking over the American task force deployed in this region during Operation Enduring Freedom.
 Thus, the Canadian Forces played an important role in one of Afghanistan's most dangerous regions.
 This second phase constituted the Canadian Forces' first participation to an oversea operation as an actor of a government-wide deployment.